 For many sports fans baseball is a sacred event that shows human beings at their finest.
 Some of you may even go so far as to say that there is something magical about the competitive nature of the aforementioned sport event.

-For me Baseball has always been a source of boredom and I avoid it like the plague — there is nothing in this world that could convince me to sit down and watch a game on TV.
-For reasons that are unknown to me, I have never been able to see the larger-than-life qualities that most people attribute to Baseball.
-However, over the years, I have literally fallen in love with various films that deal one way or the other with the world of Baseball.
+For reasons that are unknown to me, I have never been able to see the larger-than-life qualities that most people attribute to baseball.
+However, I have literally fallen in love with various films that deal one way or the other with the world of baseball.

-The film avoids the temptation of exploiting the film’s sport angle, concentrating instead in telling a remarkably powerful personal drama.
-Producer Goldwyn instructed the writers — Herman J. Mankiewicz, Jo Swerling and Paul Gallico — and director Sam Wood (For Whom the Bell Tolls) to concentrate on the relationship between Gehrig and his wife, Eleanor (Teresa Wright, The Shadow of A Doubt) is the main focus of the film.
+The movie avoids the temptation of exploiting the film’s sport angle, concentrating instead in telling a remarkably powerful personal drama.
+The poignant relationship between Gehrig and his wife, Eleanor (Teresa Wright, The Shadow of A Doubt) is the main focus of the film.
 Director and Sam Wood (For Whom the Bell Tolls) and cameraman Rudolph Mate (Dodsworth) wisely use many close-ups, successfully keeping a certain intimacy between the characters and the audience.

 The film does recreate most of Gehrig’s triumphs on the diamond field, but one should not overlook the finery displayed in the quieter, intimate moments.
 This nice balance between these two contrasting approaches is what makes the film such a rewarding experience, especially for non-sports fans.
 This is a Hollywood so the movie plays with facts, but The Pride of the Yankees stays true to the spirit of Gehrig’s remarkable story.